 Trust me — you want a reserve of energy, just like you want a reserve of emergency cash in the bank.
 That’s what I’ve got at dantian.
-If I stay up too late, or eat some stuff I shouldn’t have eaten, or if I’m tricked into to watching an awful movie like “The Expendables 2″ — I’ve got energy reserves to help me handle the extra stress.
+If I stay up too late, or eat some stuff I shouldn’t have eaten, or if my wife tricks me into to watching an awful movie like “The Expendables 2” — then I’ve got energy reserves to help me handle the extra stress.

 Dantian and Visualization

 Did you know that cultivating dantian is actually a form of visualization?
 At the end of every practice routine, we become gently aware of dantian.
 That’s visualization.
 That’s one way dantian is cultivated over time.

 Another way is through the various stages of Cosmos Breathing.
 If you still can’t feel your dantian clearly, then it’s a good idea to practice Stages 1-2 of the The Small Universe.

 There are many other ways to cultivate dantian — One Finger Zen, Warrior Postures (zhan zhuang), and Sinew Metamorphosis, to name a few.
 All of these methods help to build up the energy reserves, which in turn will all of extra energy to pool at dantian.